-- ensure that EAL pupils are set appropriate and challenging learning objectives;
+- ensure that EAL pupils are set appropriate and challenging learning objectives.

-- recognise that EAL pupils need more time to process answers;
+- recognise that EAL pupils need more time to process answers.

-- talking about language and literacy with peers and adults is essential – it helps pupils to use their home language when talking about literacy, even when their goal is literacy in English;
+- talking about language and literacy with peers and adults is essential – it helps pupils to use their home language when talking about literacy, even when their goal is literacy in English.

-- do not allow any racist comments or jokes to pass – these should be reported and dealt with according to the school discipline policy;
+- do not allow any racist comments or jokes to pass – these should be reported and dealt with according to the school discipline policy.

-- give newly arrived young children time to absorb English (there is a recognised ‘silent period’ when children understand much more English than they use – this will pass if their self-confidence is maintained);
+- give newly arrived young children time to absorb English (there is a recognized ‘silent period’ when children understand much more English than they use – this will pass if their self-confidence is maintained);

 - group children – to ensure that EAL pupils hear good models of English, wherever possible,